Income-tested benefits, Student Allowance and New Zealand superannuation (NZ Super) are taxable income.

 - Youth payment.

-These types of benefits are not income-tested and do not have tax deducted from them.
+These types of benefits are income-tested but do not have tax deducted from them.
 They also do not affect your Working for Families entitlement.

 - Accommodation supplement